konveyor/enhancements/enhancements/crane-1.x/crd-v1beta1-removal/README.md

 In OCP 4.9, the v1beta1 CRD API will be removed.
 The Crane maintainers considered multiple options for handling this API removal.

-### Option 1: Maintain Current and Legacy Versions of Crane
+### Option 1: Maintain Current and Legacy Versions of Crane (selected for Crane 1.6)

 _See `crd-v1beta1-removal-dual-stream` for details_